 JPL CBRND Enabling Biotechnologies (EB) combines and synergizes the Platforms for Rapid Integrated Solutions for Medical Countermeasures (PRISM [MCM]), Advanced Development and Manufacturing Capabilities (ADMC), and Defense Biologics Product Assurance Offices (DBPAO).

-JPL CBRN IM/IT provides enterprise warning and reporting, hazard prediction and decision support capabilities for the collection, analysis and dissemination of CBRN defense information.
+JPL CBRN Integration provides enterprise warning and reporting, hazard prediction and decision support capabilities for the collection, analysis and dissemination of CBRN defense information.

 The JPEO-CBRND's leadership and workforce structure is essential to its mission and goals as the Joint Force's lead for all investments in CBRN defense equipment.
 Learn how the organization integrates across the headquarters and six Joint Project Management/Lead offices.